roshanp30/Kubernetes-Api-using-python/README.md

 # Kubernetes-Api-using-python
 Operation on kubernetes deployment and pods using api

-\n 1> CRUD Operations on Deployment and Pods
+ 1> CRUD Operations on Deployment and Pods
-/n 2> Executing command inside running container/pods
+ 2> Executing command inside running container/pods